CryptoDevving/smartbch/README.md

 ### Docker quick start

 One of the quickest ways to get your smartBCH node up and running is by using Docker, please follow the instructions at [here](https://docs.smartbch.org/smartbch/mainnet#docker).

+A special thanks to modenero for helping me get this up and running.